GeorgBraun/swagger2-express-sequelize/docs/tut2-start-your-own-api.md

           $ref: "#/responses/ErrorResponse"
 ```

-Note that the first new line `&nbsp;&nbsp;/documents` starts with two spaces.
+Note that the first new line <code style="white-space:pre;">  /documents</code> starts with two spaces.

 At the very end of the file, add the following response definition: